 1. Start from a Personal Injury Demand Letter Sample

 The best way to write a personal injury demand settlement letter is to start from a sample letter or template.
-Alternatively, our document builder allows you to create your own demand letter by simply answering a few questions.
+Alternatively, our document builder allows you to create your demand letter by simply answering a few questions.

 2. Introduce and Date the Letter